'Just be you' - Jervis opens up about being gay

 "It wasn't affecting my swimming, but me as a human being.
 It sounds quite drastic, but I wasn't enjoying my life.
 Yeah, I was smiling, but there was something missing to make me properly happy."

 And so, over a long period of time, Jervis began telling those closest to him about his sexuality.
-As he says himself. at the age of 24 he finally started to be who he was.
-He confided in a counsellor who he'd known for years - and then it was his best friend, as they watched TV on the sofa.
+As he says himself, at the age of 24 he finally started to be who he was.
+He confided in a counsellor he'd known for years - and then it was his best friend, as they watched TV on the sofa.

 "At that point, I'd never said the words out loud to myself," Jervis, now 26, admits.

-"I said to her, 'I think I'm gay.'
-I couldn't even say, 'I'm gay.'
+"I said to her: 'I think I'm gay.'
+I couldn't even say: 'I'm gay.'
 It was still… I couldn't say it.
 I was basically punching the words out.

 "She was quite shocked but great, and it was exactly the reaction I wanted.
 I've had all good reactions, and the way I've described it is I'm not going to change as a person.